Perenz/TapoiMaps/src/logic/README.md

 Thinking about our specific application should be said that we are facing a structure that fits well for horizontal scalability.
 The addition of more machines would give us the opportunity to distribute the data over multiple servers.
 Thus each of these servers would perform the similarity coefficient evaluation over a restricted set of the target profiles.
 Then the results obtained from each machine can be merged together to extract global insights.
 So every server becomes faster and the performance raise.
-In addition, while horizontal scaling is less suitable for Relational DB as it relies on Costintency and Atomicity, NoSQL databases take advantages of horizontal scalability since they follow the de-normalization concept so duplicates can be stored.
-Our application doesn't involve strict atomic transactions and an elevate number of joints so horizontal scaling used together with NoSQL DB would boost the productivity
+In addition, while horizontal scaling is less suitable for Relational DB as it relies on consistency and atomicity, NoSQL databases take advantages of horizontal scalability since they follow the de-normalization concept so duplicates can be stored.
+Our application doesn't involve neither strict atomic transactions or elevate number of joints so horizontal scaling used together with NoSQL DB would boost the productivity